-The page loads the JavaScript file rcomp-ajax.js, containing some functions when the HTML body is loaded the browser will automatically call (onload) the refreshVotes() JavaScript function.
+The page loads the JavaScript file rcomp-ajax.js (www/rcomp-ajax.js), containing some required functions.
+When the HTML body is loaded, the browser will automatically call (onload) the refreshVotes() JavaScript function.
 This function will use the XMLHttpRequest object to consume web services and update the page area identified as votes ().

-Additionally this page also loads some images just for the sake of checking the server is handling appropriately GET requests for images.
+Additionally, this page also loads some images just for the sake of checking the server is handling appropriately GET requests for images.